Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Related Work

-Based on combining Bennett's inequality and upper concentration inequalities for the variance, \citet[Theorem 11]{maurer2009empirical} proposed a well known empirical Bernstein inequality for the mean, improving a similar inequality presented in \citet[Theorem 1]{audibert2009exploration}.
-These inequalities are not sharp (in that the first order limiting width does not match that of the oracle Bernstein inequality, including constants), and they are empirically significantly looser than those presented in \citet[Theorem 4]{howard2021time} and \citet[Theorem 2]{waudby2024estimating}, which are known to be sharp.
-The latter inequalities were extended to $2$-smooth Banach spaces in \citet[Theorem 1]{martinez2024empirical}, and to matrices in \citet[Theorem 4.2]{wang2024sharp}, both of which are also sharp.
+\textbf{Empirical Bernstein inequalities for the mean.} Based on combining Bennett's inequality and upper concentration inequalities for the variance, \citet[Theorem 11]{maurer2009empirical} proposed a well known empirical Bernstein inequality for the mean, improving a similar inequality presented in \citet[Theorem 1]{audibert2009exploration}.
+These inequalities are not asymptotically sharp as presented (in that the first order limiting width does not match that of the oracle Bernstein inequality, including constants).
+However, they can be amended to recover sharpness if the probability split of the union bound is carefully designed (as pointed out recently in \citet[Section B.2]{wang2024sharp}).
+Nevertheless, their bounds were empirically significantly looser \citep[Figure 3]{waudby2024estimating} than those presented in \citet[Theorem 4]{howard2021time} and \citet[Theorem 2]{waudby2024estimating}, which are also sharp.
+Related contributions include \citet[Theorem 2]{mnih2008empirical}, \citet[Corollary 4]{jang2023tighter}, \citet[Theorem 3]{orabona2023tight}, and \citet[Corollary 1]{martinez2024empirical}.